 In her teens, Trista wrote a number of skits for her church’s youth theater team that were performed around the city.
 In the eleventh grade, she completed her first stage play which was also performed at her theater teacher’s home church in Tennessee.

 Feeling restricted by religion, Trista used writing as an escape and began writing lesbian erotica under the alias, Pen Name Aries.
 While semi-popular, she felt this was a waste of her talent and took a hiatus from writing to focus on a “real job”.

 In 2014, Trista began work as a copywriter with a Washington, D.C. advertising firm where she worked on the 2014 mid-term elections and social media campaigns for national non-profits.
-This experience reignited her passion for the art and she decided to focus her professional goals on writing professionally full-time.
+This experience reignited her passion for the art and she decided to focus her professional goals on creative writing.